malcolm-kee/ts-code-api/README.md

 ]
 ```

+## Options

+`tsDoc` accepts an options object as parameter.
+The options are:

+- files (`string[]`, required): relative paths to files which you want to extract the typescript definitions.
+Note that you only need to provide the entries files; imported modules will automatically included.
+- excludes (`string[]`, optional): pattern to exclude specific files.
+Example: `**/*.tsx`
+- showPrivate (`boolean`, optional): make members tagged with `@private` to be exported.
+Default to `false`.
+- warnIfParamMissingJsDoc (`boolean`, optional): warn if function parameter could not find is associated jsdoc comment.
+Default to `true`.

 ## Supported Features

 Currently this library only supports function (because that is the most common code I write; I seldom need to write OOP code in JavaScript/Typescript).